tenintech/tenintech/README.md

 ---

 # About This Portfolio
-These labs were created to simulate real-world IT support tasks and demonstrate my hands-on experience working in enterprise IT environments.
+These labs were created to simulate real-world IT support tasks and demonstrate concrete evidence of my technical skills and hands-on experience working in enterprise IT environments.

 <h2>🤳Connect with me:</h2>